Protocol Overview

 Algorithmic choice

 As with Web search engines, users are free to select their aggregators.
-Feeds, App Views, and search indices can be provided by independent third parties, with requests routed by the PDS based on user configuration.
+Feeds, labelers, and search indices can be provided by independent third parties, with requests routed by the PDS, based on client app configuration.
+Client apps may be tied to specific services, such as App Views or mandatory labelers.

 Account portability